natalijabujevic0708/DesignYourCrafts/README.md

 The following are the features provided in the **Design Your Craft** application.

 ## Navigation bar and Footer
-* Each page features a **navigation bar** that has 3 navigation links - Home, About Us and Start the design.On a screen size smaller than a tablet the navbar becomes a collapsible element.
+* Each page features a **navigation bar** that has 3 navigation links - Home, About Us and Start the design.
+On a screen size smaller than a tablet the navbar becomes a collapsible element.
 In the right corner there are Profile and Shopping list icons.

 * Each page features **social media links**  at the bottom.
 They redirect a user to the social media platform opening it in a new window.